Nikos-Stuff/hosting/src/content/legal/terms.md

 ### 4.2.
 Resource Limits

+### 4.2.
+Resource Limits

 The Service Provider may limit performance, suspend servers temporarily, or take other actions if a user overloads the system.

+Resource allocations (RAM, CPU, disk) vary depending on the selected egg.

 ---